Home

 only trees

 Cai Creek was mapped as a 70-80% intact watershed by BC’s Old Growth Technical Advisory Panel in 2021.
 Intact means there has been limited current human disturbance like roads or logging.
-The Cai Creek forest is home to many 250-400 year old fir, cedar, and pine – including BC’s largest Ponderosa Pine (Lieutenant Dan).
-This forest re-grew after some logging and a fire nearly 100 years ago, but many old growth trees were left standing.
+The Cai Creek forest is home to many 250-400+ year old fir, cedar, and pine – including BC’s largest Ponderosa Pine (Lieutenant Dan).
+Parts of Cai Creek re-grew after a fire in 1934, but many old growth trees were left standing.
 What exists today is a diverse and established forest ecosystem.
-Unfortunately, Cai Creek is not considered old growth by the Ministry of Forests and has no protections by logging deferrals.
+Unfortunately, Cai Creek is not considered old growth by the Ministry of Forests and has no protections from logging.

 Cai Creek is a diverse, mature forest